kaisermann/visc/README.md

 // Checks if a node or collection of nodes is visible on the viewport (boolean)
-// minValue: how much of each node must be visible to return true (0 to 1) Visc.isVisible(nodeOrCollection, minValue)
+// minValue: how much of each node must be visible to return true (0 to 1) Visc.isVisible(nodeOrCollection, minValue);

 // Checks if a node or a collection of nodes is positioned on the screen
-// (independent of its width and height) Visc.isOnScreen(nodeOrCollection)
+// (independent of its width and height) Visc.isOnScreen(nodeOrCollection);

 // Obs:
-// For 'isOnScreen' and 'isVisible', in case of a collection,
-// all the nodes must be visible to return true
+//
 ````

+##### Observation
+>For 'isOnScreen' and 'isVisible', in case of a collection, all the nodes must be visible to return true

 ## Compatibility
 - IE 9+